Patrick Kpozo

-Patrick Kpozo (born 15 July 1997) is a Ghanaian professional footballer who plays for FC Sheriff Tiraspol as a defender.
+Patrick Kpozo (born 15 July 1997) is a Ghanaian professional footballer who plays for Baník Ostrava as a defender.

 Club career

 Kpozo made his professional debut for AIK in a Svenska Cupen match against Ekerö IK in 2015.

 On 28 March 2017, Kpozo joined Tromsø on loan until the summer.

 On 17 January 2022, Sheriff Tiraspol announced the signing of Kpozo.

+On 29 June 2023, Kpozo signed a two-year contract with Baník Ostrava.

 International career

 On 9 March 2023, Kpozo received his first call-up to the Ghana senior national team by head coach Chris Hughton for two qualifiers for the 2023 Africa Cup of Nations against Angola.